 3 p.m. - 4:30 p.m.

 The exam covers standard pre-calculus material.
-You may NOT use calculators, books, notes, or electronic devices of any kind on the exam.
+NO calculators, books, notes, or electronic devices of any kind are allowed at the exam.
 Consult this STUDY GUIDE for information about the topics covered by the exam.
 The 2015 exam is linked HERE.

 The placement exam is only for students placed into MTH 140 or 141 that would like to take a higher course.
 Students satisfied with their placement should not take the exam.
 In case of a discrepancy or question, students are encouraged to speak with a representative of the Mathematics department at the Academic Open House during Orientation.

-For students with advanced credit (AP, IB, A-level, or transfer course), advanced credit rules take precedence, according to the guidelines below.
+For students with advanced credit (AP, IB, A-level, or transfer course), advanced credit rules take precedence according to the guidelines below.
 Students whose AP credit is not reflected on their CPPR placement should register for the course given by the chart below; no special math department apprvoal is needed.

-- Cambridge A-level examinations in mathematics or a calculus course at another college must consult with a mathematics faculty member at Orientation to determine if credit is awarded
+- Regarding credit for Cambridge A-level examinations or a calculus course at another college, students must consult with a mathematics faculty member at Orientation to determine if credit is awarded.

 - Students that scored a 4 or better on the higher-level International Baccalaureate (IB) mathematics exam are placed into MTH 162 and awarded credit for MTH 161 after completion of MTH 162 with a grade of C or better.
-Students can also opt for MTH 171, although no advanced credit is award with this options.
+Students can also opt for MTH 171, although no advanced credit is awarded with this option.
 No credit or advanced placement is granted for subsidiary level exams.